Popillia japonica (Japanese beetle)

 Notes on Natural EnemiesTop of page

-Several indigenous, generalist, predators, especially ants and ground beetles, help to suppress Japanese beetle populations by feeding on eggs and grubs (Terry et al., 1993; Zenger and Gibb, 2001).
-Both adults and larvae are fed upon by various birds including starlings, crows, grackles, and gulls.
-Moles, skunks, raccoons and armadillos, feed on the grubs, but cause considerable damage to the turf or pastures.
+Several indigenous, generalist predators, especially ants [Formicidae], rove beetles and ground beetles [Carabidae], help to suppress populations of P. japonica by feeding on eggs and grubs (Terry et al., 1993; Zenger and Gibb, 2001).
+Both adults and larvae are fed upon by various birds including starlings [Sturnidae], crows [Corvus], grackles and gulls [Laridae].
+Moles [Talpidae], skunks, raccoons [Procyon lotor] and armadillos [Dasypodidae] feed on the grubs, but cause considerable damage to turf and pastures.
 No native parasitic insect attacks P. japonica in North America.
-However, at least three species of imported parasitic insects have become established in eastern and midwest states (see 'Prevention and Control').
-Grubs are susceptible to several naturally-occurring fungal pathogens including Metarrhizium anisopliae and Beauveria bassiana, entomopathogenic nematodes including Steinernema and Heterorhabditis species, bacterial pathogens such as Paneibacillus popilliae, the protozoan, Ovavesicula popilliae, and the rickettsia Rickettsiella popilliae.
+However, at least three species of imported parasitic insects have become established in eastern and Midwest states (see 'Prevention and Control').
+Grubs are susceptible to several naturally-occurring fungal pathogens including Metarhizium anisopliae and Beauveria bassiana, entomopathogenic nematodes including Steinernema and Heterorhabditis species, bacterial pathogens such as Paenibacillus popilliae, the microsporidian, Ovavesicula popilliae and the rickettsia Rickettsiella popilliae.
 Unfortunately, humans are also susceptible to the rickettsia.

 ImpactTop of page

-P. japonica is the single most destructive insect pest on golf courses, lawns and pastures, and on herbaceous and woody landscape plants in the eastern USA (Tashiro, 1987; Potter, 1998; Vittum et al., 1999).
-A decade ago it was estimated that more than $460 million is spent each year to control the grubs and adults, and about $156 million in renovating or replacing damaged turf or ornamental plants (USDA/APHIS, 2000).
-Damage to tree fruits, small fruits, maize, and soybeans is also significant.
-In addition, many millions of US dollars, and considerable quantities of pesticides, are also lost trying to limit the beetle’s spread by nursery stock and aeroplanes in North America.
-The Japanese beetle has never been a major pest in Japan, and has not caused extensive damage up to this point in the Azores.
-Costs connected with quarantine concerns are likely to increase greatly with the discovery of the beetle on San Miguel Island, USA.
+Popillia japonica is the single most destructive insect pest on golf courses, lawns, pastures and herbaceous and woody landscape plants in the eastern USA (Tashiro, 1987; Potter, 1998; Vittum et al., 1999).
+It is estimated that more than $460 million is spent each year to control the grubs and adults in turfgrass alone.
+Damages from the larval stage are estimated to cost $234 million: one-third of this estimate is for control costs while two-thirds is for the renovation and replacement of damaged turf (USDA/APHIS, 2015).
+Damage to tree fruits, small fruits, maize (Zea mays) and soyabeans (Glycine max) is also significant.
+In addition, many millions of US dollars and considerable quantities of pesticides are also lost trying to limit the beetle’s spread by nursery stock and aeroplanes in North America.
+P. japonica has never been a major pest in Japan, but it has the potential to considerably damage host plants in its invaded range.

 - Proved invasive outside its native range